feradauto/feradauto.github.io/_pages/about.md

 I am currently pursuing a master's degree in Data Science at ETH Zurich.
 I obtained my Bachelor's degree in Telematics Engineering from Instituto Politecnico Nacional (IPN), Mexico.

 I am interested in building safe and trustworthy AI systems with a special interest in natural language processing and computer vision applications.
-I’ve also worked as a data scientist at OPI Analytics in Mexico City.

 Publications